Torsion-free $H$-structures on almost Abelian solvmanifolds: Introduction

+Now many of the considered geometric structures may be described as torsion-free $H$-structures for a specific linear Lie group $H\leq \GL(n,\bR)$ and in these cases, the characterisation is usually given by determining the subspace of $\End(\bR^{n-1})$ for which $\mfg_f$ admits a torsion-free $H$-structure.
 In more detail, such characterisations have been obtained for $H=\mathrm{Sp}(2m,\bR)$ (``symplectic structures'') and for $H=\mathrm{U}(m)$ (``K\"ahler structures'') in \cite[Proposition 4.1]{LW} and following remarks, for $H=\mathrm{Gl}(m,\bC)$ (``complex structures'') in \cite[Lemma 6.1]{LRV}, and classifications for these linear subgroups $H$ have been obtained in the nilpotent case in \cite{ArBDGH}.
 Moreover, for $H=\mathrm{Sp}(2k,\bC)$ (``complex symplectic structures'') characterisations and classifications have been provided in \cite{BFrLT} and for $H\in \{\mathrm{G}_2,\mathrm{G}_2^*\}$ in \cite{Fr2}.
-Furthermore, characterisations for $H=\mathrm{Sp}(k)$ (``hyperk\"ahler'') have been given in \cite[Proposition 3.2]{BDFi} and for $H=\mathrm{GL}(k,\bH)$ in \cite[Theorem 3.2]{AB1} (``hypercomplex structures'') and classifications in the latter case for nilpotent $\mfg$ or $\mfg$ having dimension $12$ have been obtained in \cite{AB2}.
+Furthermore, characterisations for $H=\mathrm{Sp}(k)$ (``hyperk\"ahler structures'') have been given in \cite[Proposition 3.2]{BDFi} and for $H=\mathrm{GL}(k,\bH)$ in \cite[Theorem 3.2]{AB1} (``hypercomplex structures'') and classifications in the latter case for nilpotent $\mfg$ or $\mfg$ having dimension $12$ have been obtained in \cite{AB2}.